-In summary, religious disbelief is not a unitary phenomenon that results from a single process.
+In summary, religious disbelief is not a unitary phenomenon resulting from a single process.
 It can arise from multiple pathways and, as a result, can have different qualities.
-We have identified four such pathways, although there could be others that future research may discover.
-Whereas mind-blind atheism does not 'get' religion, apatheism and inCREDulous atheism are indifferent towards religion, and analytic atheism is skeptical of and rejects religion.
+We identify four such pathways, although there could be others that future research may discover.
+Whereas mind-blind atheism does not "get" religion, apatheism and inCREDulous atheism are indifferent towards religion, and analytic atheism is skeptical of and rejects religion.
 These four paths to atheism are theoretically distinct, but are often intertwined in the real world.
-We consider two examples.
+Consider two examples.

-As a first example, why are scientists less religious than the general population [67]?
+One, why are scientists less religious than the general population [67]?
 To begin with, analytic thinkers are likely to be more attracted to science than are intuitive thinkers.
 The scientific enterprise selects for and encourages a materialistic understanding of the world that in many ways is counterintuitive [68].
 Scientific training further cultivates habitual use of analytic thinking, possibly rendering it less cognitively effortful with practice.
-Moreover, we speculate that scientific subcultures enjoy high levels of existential security and generally operate in the context of societies with strong secular institutions, where religious displays are less normative.
+Moreover, we speculate that scientific subcultures enjoy high levels of existential security, and generally operate in the context of societies with strong secular institutions where religious displays are less normative.
 In scientific communities, disbelief is common and more pronounced among the most prestigious members [67]; therefore, conformity and prestige-driven cultural learning processes might further encourage disbelief.
 These various pathways converge in creating a subculture of majority nonbelievers.

-As a second example, why are Scandinavian societies some of the least religious on Earth [2,44]?
-Whereas the intuitions that support theistic beliefs may have staved intact, these societies of apatheists and inCREDulous atheists enjoy high levels of existential security, strong and stable governments with social safety nets, and they no longer witness passionate displays of religiosity in the public sphere.
+Two, why are Scandinavian societies some of the least religious on Earth [2,44]?
+While the intuitions that support theistic beliefs may have stayed intact, these societies of apatheists and inCREDulous atheists enjoy high levels of existential security, strong and stable governments with social safety nets, and they no longer witness passionate displays of religiosity in the public sphere.
 These factors were likely mutually reinforcing: increases in existential security reduced motivations to attend religious services, in turn causing further declines of religious belief, leading to a cascade of irreligion.
-Furthermore, these societies have gradually and successfully replaced religion with effective secular institutions that encourage cooperation and enjoy very high levels of science education [44], which further encourages and reinforces analytic thinking that fosters religious skepticism.
+Furthermore, these societies have gradually and successfully replaced religion with effective secular institutions that encourage cooperation, and enjoy very high levels of science education [44], which further encourages and reinforces analytic thinking that fosters religious skepticism.

 So is atheism a 'hard sell', as many evolutionary and cognitive theorists of religion have argued?
 The answer, as is often the case when asking a complex question about a complex phenomenon, is that it depends.
 Religious beliefs make good intuitive fits for human brains [15-21], and in this regard religion has a head start over atheism.
 However, this does not necessarily imply that all atheism is psychologically superficial, effortfully maintained, or culturally unsustainable.
-There are many open questions for future research (Box 2), but once the theoretical scope is broadened to accommodate the many mutually reinforcing paths to disbelief, it becomes evident that, under the right
+There are many open questions for future research (Box 2), but once we broaden our theoretical scope to accommodate the many mutually reinforcing paths to disbelief, we see that, under the right conditions, atheism can flourish and reach a viable cultural equilibrium.
+We might be witnessing the beginnings of a novel transition in human history - the existence of religious disbelief and societies without belief in gods.